A. F. M. Abdur Rahman: Early life and education

-He earned an LLB degree from Central Law College, Dhaka in 1977, and obtained a second LLB with honors from the University of London..He was called to the English Bar as a Barrister-at-Law on 26 July 2001 as member of Lincoln's Inn UK.
-He further obtained LLM degree on the same year from Dublin University, California, USA.
+He earned an LLB degree from Central Law College, Dhaka in 1977, and obtained a second LLB with honors from the University of London.

 Career

-Rahman was enrolled as an advocate of the District Court on 3 February 1979, the High Court Division on 16 September 1982, and the Appellate Division of the Supreme Court of Bangladesh on 14 January 2000.
+Abdur Rahman was enrolled as an advocate of the District Court on 3 February 1979, the High Court Division on 16 September 1982, and the Appellate Division of the Supreme Court of Bangladesh on 14 January 2000.
 He describes his field of practice as civil law, banking law, admiralty law, company matters, writ petitions, and arbitration.

 He was elevated to the High Court Division as an additional judge on 27 April 2003, and was confirmed as a permanent judge on 27 April 2005.
 He retired from the bench on 4 July 2018.

-Rahman returned back to legal practice in the year 2019 and enrolled as Senior Advocate in the Appellate Division of the Supreme Court of Bangladesh.
+At present, he is practising as a Senior Advocate at the Appellate Division of The Supreme Court of Bangladesh and heading his own law firm Rahman Law Associates & Company.
+He is mostly engaged in Commercial and Maritime Arbitration practice as well as supervising Corporate Litigation of this chambers.